 Fun Facts About Dubai

-There’s a lot to learn about this exciting city.
-Here are a few fun facts about Dubai to kickstart your journey…
+There’s a lot to learn about the richest city in the Middle East.
+Here are a few Dubai fun facts to kickstart your journey…

-1) As of 2018, the population of Dubai had just surpassed 3 million.
-And only around 15% of this population are Emirati!
-Dubai is a magnet for nationalities from across the globe and foreigners make up the majority of the population.
+1) As of 2023, the population of Dubai is around 3.57 million.
+And only around 15% of this population is Emirati!
+Dubai is a magnet for nationalities from across the globe, and foreign expats make up the majority of the population.

 4) Arabic is the official language of Dubai, with English being spoken by many as well.

-5) Dubai’s main airport is Dubai International Airport, which is the main hub airport of major airline Emirates.
-Visitors can enter Dubai through this main airport, or by flying into nearby Abu Dhabi or Sharjah and driving in.
+5) Dubai’s main airport is Dubai International Airport, which is the main hub airport of the major airline Emirates.
+Visitors can enter the city via the Dubai airport or by flying into nearby Abu Dhabi or Sharjah and driving in.

 7) Dubai is fast becoming one of the world’s most progressive cities.
 Its population is growing rapidly, as is its infrastructure.
 It’s now one of the most popular destinations in the world for a holiday.

 8) The national animal of the entire United Arab Emirates is the Arabian oryx.
 What’s an Arabian oryx, you ask?
-It’s kind of like an mid-sized antelope.
+It’s kind of like a mid-sized antelope.

-9) Dubai was founded in 1833, but back then it was just a small fishing settlement.
-But it was only the 1980’s and 1990’s that saw it revolutionise itself as a world class tourist destination.
-In 30 years Dubai has gone from a sparse desert city with very little infrastructure to a multicultural and cosmopolitan destination people are flocking to.
+9) Dubai was founded in 1833, but back then, it was just a small fishing settlement.
+But it was only in the 1980s and 1990s that saw it revolutionize itself as a world-class tourist destination.
+In 30 years, Dubai has gone from a sparse desert city with very little infrastructure to a multicultural and cosmopolitan destination people are flocking to.

-Live that cosmopolitan Dubai life with a stay at the best Airbnb in Dubai.
-This sprawling Dubai villa will make you feel like UAE royalty.
+Live that cosmopolitan Dubai life with a stay at the best Airbnbs in Dubai.
+These incredible Dubai accommodations will make you feel like UAE royalty.

 10) On average, 14 million tourists a year visit Dubai.